objecthub/swift-clformat/README.md

 This framework implements
-[Common Lisp's `format` procedure](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node200.html#SECTION002633000000000000000) from scratch in Swift. `format` is a procedure that produces formatted text using a format string similar to the `printf` format string.
-The formatting formalism is significantly more expressive compared to what `printf` has to offer.
+[Common Lisp's `format` procedure](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node200.html#SECTION002633000000000000000) from scratch in Swift. `format` is a procedure that produces formatted text using a format string similar to `printf`.
+The formatting formalism is significantly more expressive compared to `printf`.
 It allows users to display numbers in various formats (e.g. hex, binary, octal, roman numerals, natural language), apply conditional formatting, output text in a tabular format, iterate over data structures, and even apply `format` recursively to handle data that includes their own preferred formatting strings.

 The documentation of this framework includes: